The Canadian Provost Corps

 WE'51 Bayonet Frog

 The WE'51 Bayonet Frog was similar to that issued with WE'37 but the web material was dark green rather than khaki.
-During the service life of WE'51 two patterns of bayonet were issued, the No4 for the No.4 Lee Enfield Rifle and the C1 for the FN C1 Rifle.
-Both patterns of bayonet scabbard fit the WE'51 frog nicely, needing no modification.
+Two variations of this frog were made, as during the service life of WE'51 three patterns of bayonet were issued.
+The bayonets were the No4 for the No.4 Lee Enfield Rifle, the X2E1 trials bayonet for the FN EX 1 and EX 2 rifles and the C1 bayonet for the FN C1 Rifle.
+Both the No4 and X2E1 bayonet scabbards fit the WE'51 frog nicely, needing no modification.
+Upon the adoption of the FN C1 rifle and bayonet in 1955, a new wider pattern of frog was adopted.

 A No4 Mk II bayonet for the No4 Mk1* (Lee Enfield)rifle .

-The C1 bayonet for the FN C1 rifle adopted in 1955.
+The X2E1 Bayonet (left) for the 1954 EX Series Rifles and the C1 Bayonet for the FN C1 rifle adopted in 1955.

 WE'51 Set for Officers And Certain NCOs